 It is fair to say that red cabbage is a safe vegetable as it doesn’t have many risks for cavies except for the following:

-- It is gassy – red cabbage produces too much gas and for this reason, should not be given to guinea pigs in large amounts.
-You can offer your pet red cabbage twice or thrice in a week.
+- Indigestion and Bloating – Red cabbage produces too much gas that causes bloating and digestive problems and, for this reason, should not be given to guinea pigs in large amounts.

 Quick Facts on Red Cabbage